LineGM/LineGM/README.md

 #### I am a beginner developer from Kazan, Russia.

 #### :student: At the moment I am a fourth-year student at the Kazan National Research Technical University named after A.N.
 Tupolev - KAI :airplane:
-#### I am studying in the specialty: Informatics and computer engineering.
+#### :student: My specialty: Informatics and computer engineering.
 Artificial intelligence and CAD.
 #### :student: Additionally, I am getting an education in computer science at School 21, which is sponsored by the largest Russian IT company - Sberbank.
 My nickname is Lhanna.

 <div id="header" align="center">